catalyst-cooperative/pudl-archiver/README.md

 ### Step 6: Finalizing the archive

 > [!IMPORTANT]
-> This step can only be done by core Catalyst developers, as it requires
+> This step can only be done by core Catalyst developers, as it requires credentials
+> to our production Zenodo account.
+We'll handle this step as part of the PR review
+> process.

 Once your PR has been approved, it's time for your archive to make its debut!